 Teaching basic financial concepts to children leads to better money outcomes when they grow up.
 It’s a point experts can’t emphasize enough, but it’s easier said than done.

 Embarrassment is one of the main reasons parents struggle instilling financial literacy in their children.
 They might be embarrassed about their own finances and even bringing up the topic brings on pangs of regret.

 “I can’t tell my child not to go into debt without cursing myself because I’m in debt,” Sansome said.
 “It all comes together in this quiet, creeping lack of knowledge.”

 Another factor driving financial illiteracy, Sansome said, is our culture’s obsession with tackling debt versus saving in the first place.
 For example, if you turn on the TV you’re far more likely to be hit with a barrage of advertisements for loan refinancing services rather than budgeting apps.

-That and other factors can lead some parents to question their own financial knowhow and whether they’re qualified to be passing on information to their kids, said DeAndre Geels, a junior who works as a financial adviser at Texas Tech’s Red to Black financial literacy program.
+That and other factors can lead some parents to question their own financial knowhow and whether they’re qualified to be passing on information to their kids, said DeAndrew Geels, a senior who works as a financial adviser at Texas Tech’s Red to Black financial literacy program.

 “Money is such a taboo topic,” he said.
 “It’s something you don’t really like to talk about, and that can be pretty harmful for everyone.”

 For one, it’s a factor driving the rise in student loan debt, which has soared past $1.5 trillion this year.
 Many parents and students don’t take the time to understand the Free Application for Federal Student Aid, or FAFSA.
 The form determines whether a prospective student is eligible for financial aid.